BUILDING APPROVAL – CODE AND DOCUMENTS

 Building contract arrangements should reflect and coordinate with construction approval documents particularly in areas such as components to be selected or completed by the owner or nominated sub contractors.

-Although both planning and building approval can be sought through a council there is facility for obtaining building approval by the employment of private certifiers in South Australia.
+Although both planning and building approvals can be sought through a council there is facility for obtaining building approval by the employment of private certifiers in South Australia.

 It is important to note that final development approval is made up of the two separate consents of planning and building.
 These applications can be made together or separately.
 Separate staged applications can avoid the problem of altering a building approval drawing as a result of planning approval requirements.

-FOR FURTHER INFORMATION ON BUILDING APPROVAL IN ADELAIDE OR REGIONAL SOUTH AUSTRALIA PLEASE CONTACT PLANBUILD ADELAIDE
+FOR FURTHER INFORMATION ON BUILDING APPROVALS IN ADELAIDE OR REGIONAL SOUTH AUSTRALIA PLEASE CONTACT PLANBUILD ADELAIDE